Toggle menu

 Introduction

-St Helens Borough Council invites you to share your views on a proposed transport improvement scheme, aimed at making travel safer, more accessible and more convenient for all users, including pedestrians, cyclists, and individuals with mobility aids or travelling with young children, along Chester Lane and Jubits Lane.
+Earlier this year St Helens Borough Council invited you to share your views on a proposed transport improvement scheme, aimed at making travel safer, more accessible and more convenient for all users, including pedestrians, cyclists, and individuals with mobility aids or travelling with young children, along Chester Lane and Jubits Lane.
+The consultation period has now closed.
+Further information will be provided later this year.

 The proposed scheme begins at the Clock Face junction at the northern end of Chester Lane, near Lea Green Station and extends south along Chester Lane and Jubits Lane (B5419) to the junction with Warrington Road (A57) and Wilmere Lane (B5419), at the borough boundary with Halton.
 The extents of the scheme, in context to the wider community, is shown below: